citizenfx/fivem-docs/content/docs/client-manual/console-commands.md

 `strlist` is a graphical interface showing the entries registered in the GTA streamer, and their current status.

 Usage `strlist <true|false>`

+### strmem
+Shows a listing of streaming memory used by specific streaming assets, as well as a global overview.

+Usage: `strmem <true|false>`

 ### test_ace
 Tests if a principal is allowed or denied access to a given object.